arekkukula/binary-api/README.md

 `Uint32 NextDataLength` | `SpecifiedDataFormat Data` | `Uint32 NextDataLength` | ...

-Where `SpecifiedDataFormat` is some type of `ArrayBuffer`'s view, for example:
+Where `SpecifiedDataFormat` is a `TypedArray` (view of the buffer), for example:
 * `Uint8Array`,
 * `Int32Array`,
 * `Float64Array`,
 * `...`

-This approach requires a bit of setup, namely to specify how each type is encoded and decoded.
+This approach requires a bit of setup, namely to specify how each type is decoded.

 ## Encoding